LispCookbook/cl-cookbook/dynamic-libraries.md

 The C source file is compiled first into a dynamic library which is (using the provided header file) loadable from any C project or by any project in a language which supports loading C libraries.

-The generated Python module loads the compiled library into Python process.
+The generated Python module loads the compiled library into the Python process.
 This means that the C library needs to be compiled before your Lisp library is used from Python code.
-This fact has two main consequences - on one hand the Lisp library is all efficient native code, which is great.
+This fact has two main consequences:

-Python interpreter can be quite slow and many libraries, especially the ones for machine learning and statistics, are all compiled native code.
+- on one hand the Lisp library is all efficient native code, which is great.
+The Python interpreter can be quite slow and many libraries, especially the ones for machine learning and statistics, are all compiled to native code.
 You can achieve the same efficiency with Common Lisp.
-On the other hand, your library can only use C interface to communicate with Python - primitive data types from C, structures, functions and pointers (including pointers to functions).
+- on the other hand, your library can only use the C interface to communicate with Python - primitive data types from C, structures, functions and pointers (including pointers to functions).
 Some basic knowledge of C is required.

-## Preparing Environment
+## Preparing the Environment

-### Make SBCL Shared Library
+### Build SBCL with Shared Library Support

 Binary distributions of SBCL usually do not come with SBCL built as a shared library, which is necessary for SBCL-Librarian.
 You can download it either from the [SBCL git repository](https://github.com/sbcl/sbcl)